ErnstHaagsman/flask_s3/README.md

 - Environment variables `BUCKET_NAME` and `BUCKET_REGION` should be set
   to the name of the S3 bucket you specified in your `terraform.tfvars` file, and the default region you have configured for AWS on the CLI.

+After you're done with this env, you can destroy everything with:

+    terraform destroy